usnistgov/FIPS201/_Appendix/glossary.md

 This information
 can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns).

-Biometric One-to-One On-Card Comparison
+Biometric On-Card Comparison
-: Comparison of fingerprint biometric data records transmitted to the PIV Card with a biometric reference previously stored on the PIV Card.
+: A one-to-one comparison of fingerprint biometric data records transmitted to the PIV Card with a biometric reference previously stored on the PIV Card.

 Biometric Verification